At first glance, Cashback Research looks like a legit survey site that is free to join.

 But sometimes the first look at a survey site can be deceiving, so I have taken a closer look and tested the site thoroughly.

-So is Cashback Research a scam or one of the good survey options?
+So is Cashback Research a scam or one of the legit and good survey options?

 As you can probably figure out from the name of this article, I am not very impressed with the site.
 But let me reveal right away that Cashback Research is not a scam.